 Are you interested in having your property added to Oakland Township’s Agriculture Security Area?
-Click on the link to obtain the form that you need to fill out and mail to the Township at 565 Chicora Road, Butler, PA 16001.
+Click on the button below to obtain the form that you need to fill out and submit to:

 Penn State is another great resource for information regarding Agriculture Security Areas.

 Q: Can I subdivide and/or sell my property if it is included in an Ag-Security Area?